-How to rebalance and consolidate your investment portfolio?
+How to Rebalance and Renew your investment portfolio

 The investment portfolio is a bunch of assets that includes stocks, bonds, gold, cash, real estate, etc. Investors seek a profit by combining these assets in a way that represents their risk appetite and financial objectives.
 If you are looking into building a portfolio with an objective, then it is also important to acknowledge the fact that building a portfolio isn’t a one-time activity.
 You should be able to monitor and review the performance of your portfolio periodically.